 Marylhurst lies atop a ridge that overlooks the Willamette River.
 The topography of the neighborhood includes moderate to steep slopes.
 Elevations on top of the ridge average 550 feet.
-The neighborhood contains Arbor and Robinwood Creeks.
+The neighborhood contains several smaller bodies of water, including Arbor and Robinwood Creeks.